-&lt;sup>10 For the purposes of this report, culturally appropriate food is food that meets people's dietary patterns based on of racial, ethnic, and religious groups.
+10 For the purposes of this report, culturally appropriate food is food that meets people's dietary patterns based on of racial, ethnic, and religious groups.

-Is funding required to implement this recommendation?
 No. Updates to emergency operations plans are eligible costs under existing emergency management grant funding streams.